Raising of poultry — Strategic Scorecard

 -

-CS05Labor Integrity & Modern Slavery Risk 2View CS05 attribute detailsManaged Labor Risk via Integration.
+CS05Labor Integrity & Modern Slavery Risk 2 solutions 2View CS05 attribute detailsManaged Labor Risk via Integration.
 The industry has significantly lowered its exposure to modern slavery through increased automation and more rigorous compliance auditing in response to heightened regulatory scrutiny.
 While historical risks persist, the adoption of standardized visa programs and improved corporate governance protocols by major integrators have fostered greater oversight in Tier-1 supply chains.

 - Metric: Nearly 75-80% of large-scale poultry processing lines in industrialized markets now incorporate advanced automated de-boning and handling systems, reducing reliance on high-risk manual labor.